PiercingXX/piercing-keyboard-layout/README.md

 # Piercing Keyboard Layout

+My personal layout designed by what works for me.
+No one else will touch this but that is not why its here.

-A Colemak-family keyboard layout with **E and T on the left home row**, designed around where the hands naturally want the keys.
-One layout, every platform: Linux (X11 + Wayland), Windows, Android/GrapheneOS, and QMK/Vial ortholinear boards.
+One layout,every platform: Linux (X11 + Wayland), Windows, Android/GrapheneOS, and QMK/Vial ortholinear boards.

 ```
 `~   !9   @7   #5   $3   %1   ^0   &2   *4   (6   )8   -_   =+   Del